 Where am I?
 The last thing I remember it was morning… I'd just woken up, Lucina and I were going to—

-"Lucina?" he called out, giving a sigh of relief a moment later as she stirred, her eyelids fluttering open.
+"Lucina?" he called out.
+A moment later he gave a sigh of relief as Lucina stirred, her eyelids fluttering open.

 "Robin?" she asked, her voice groggily.
 Blinking, his wife pushed herself into a sitting position, clutching her head with hand.
 "What happened?
 Where are we?"

 "I was about to ask the same thing," a deeper voice replied.
 Turning his head, Robin saw to whom the voice belonged, his best friend and father-in-law (gods, he was never going to get used to that thought), Chrom.
-The Exalt was a few feet away from where they were, the blue haired lord hoisting himself up off the floor to look out.
+The Exalt was a few feet away from where they were, the blue-haired lord hoisting himself up off the floor to look around.

 "Heh, so you're here too... wherever here is," Robin said.
 He raised a hand, greeting his friend in what was probably far too casual a manner given the circumstances.
 Dragging himself to his feet as well, the tactician staggered, his legs unsteadily under him.
 He swayed, feeling as though the floor was churn to and fro like the deck of a ship.
 Huh, maybe I really did drink too much.
 Steadying himself, Robin extending a hand to his wife, helping her up.
-She nodded to him in thanks before he turned away, finally taking the chance to look at their surroundings
+She nodded to him in thanks before he turned away.
+At long last, he had a chance to look at their surroundings

 They stood in a wide vaulted chamber of alabaster marble and azure stonework, its great columns reaching upwards up to touch the impossibly high ceiling above them.
 The ornately carved walls were set with countless archways that opened up into wide corridors.
 Peering down the nearest one, Robin swayed on his feet, feeling a sudden sense of vertigo as he saw that the hallway seemed to stretch on into infinity.